MyCryptoHQ/support.mycrypto.com/src/content/transactions/how-to-schedule-a-transaction.md

 {
-"title"       : "How to schedule a transaction", "sort"        : "20",
+"title"       : "How to Schedule a Transaction", "sort"        : "20",
 "category"    : "Transactions",
 "description" : "Transactions",